daverosoff/PreTeXtual/README.md

 if you have a large project).
 Then refresh your HTML output in the browser to check that the images appear.

 This concludes the tour of the build system.
+Run `vagrant suspend` in a command shell before shutting down your system (Windows will complain that something is stopping you from shutting down otherwise).

 ### Keybindings